Buyers consider risks of beachfront homes after Sandy

-NEW YORK (Reuters) - Dina Anzalone thought buying her first home would be one of the most exciting experiences of her life.
+NEW YORK, Nov 21 (Reuters) - Dina Anzalone thought buying her first home would be one of the most exciting experiences of her life.
 That is, until Superstorm Sandy struck a month before she and her husband were set to close on a house in the Rockaways, Queens.

 Located blocks from the ocean and the bay on a thin peninsula of land that makes up the coastal community of Belle Harbor in the Rockaways, Anzalone’s prized colonial home with “old world charm” was inundated with 12 feet of seawater that filled the basement to the ceiling and a few feet of the first floor.